furkanguzel/TodoManagementAngularFrontend/images.md

-# Todo Management Frontend Project Angular 7.0.3 RestFul
+# Todo Management Frontend Project

-You can add tasks, save and make changes.
+Angular 7.0.3 and Restful service are used in the project.You can add tasks, save and make changes.
 User Id:furkanguzel Password:dummy

 Note:Backend part name is TodoManagementSpringBootBackend